jelmerk/hnswlib/hnswlib-spark/README.md

 The alternative to this is to use this module to shard the index across multiple executors and parallelize the indexing / querying.
-This may be  faster if you have many executors at your disposal and is appropriate if your dataset won't fit in the driver memory
+This may be  faster if you have many executors at your disposal and is appropriate when your dataset does not fit in the driver memory

+Distance functions optimized for use with sparse vectors will automatically be selected when the feature vector of the input dataset is a sparse vector.

 Setup
 -----